chef/automate/dev-docs/DEV_ENVIRONMENT.md

 ## Setup

-To be able to build and run A2 on your workstation, you need the following prerequisites:
+To be able to build and run Automate on your workstation, you need the following prerequisites:

-1. Clone A2 repo locally
+1. Clone Automate repo locally

    From a terminal: run `git clone https://github.com/chef/automate.git`